rhalbersma/xstd/doc/Dxxxx.md

   - both novices and occasional programmers, as well as experienced library implementors, can use left-to-right `auto` variable initializations with `size_t` and `ptrdiff_t` literals, without having to define their own literal suffixes with leading underscores `_z` and `_t` in order to do so;
   - other existing or future Standard Library types are prevented from adopting the same literal suffixes, unless they use overloads of the corresponding `operator""` that take arguments other than `unsigned long long`.

+This proposal follows the existing practice established in [WG21/N3642](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3642.pdf) with respect to the `constexpr` (present) and `noexcept` (absent) specifiers, as well as the usage of an appropriately named `inline namespace std::literals::support_literals`.

 There are no decisions left up to implementers, because the suggested wording below fully specifies the proposed functionality.
 We are not aware of similar libraries in use.
 There is a [reference implementation](https://bitbucket.org/rhalbersma/xstd/src/42782b8056160340ae9710b993a407fdf6136cc2/include/xstd/cstddef.hpp?at=default) and small [test suite](https://bitbucket.org/rhalbersma/xstd/src/42782b8056160340ae9710b993a407fdf6136cc2/test/src/cstddef.cpp?at=default) available for inspection.
 Note that the reference implementation uses `namespace xstd` and underscored suffixes `_t` and `_z` because the tested compiler `clang` will enforce the restriction from `[lex.ext]/10` that a program containing a user-defined suffix without an underscore is ill-formed, no diagnostic required.